Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 Applicants frequently ask for assistance in preparing for the NMTCB examination.
 While it is not possible for the NMTCB to recommend specific study materials, the following information may help in your preparation.

 The NMTCB examination is task-oriented.
 This means that the examination does not test the recall of basic knowledge but tests the application of such knowledge to nuclear medicine technology practice.
 For example, the mode of radioactive decay and interactions of radiation and matter are not tested.
 Knowledge of these two areas, however, can be applied in choosing appropriate shielding for radioactive materials or selecting the optimum collimator for imaging.
-The job-related tasks included on the NMTCB examination are outlined in the NMTCB Task Analysis of Nuclear Medicine Technology , they are: Task List, Procedures List, Equipment List, Pharmaceuticals List, and the Components of Preparedness (COP) Statements.
+The job-related tasks included on the NMTCB examination are outlined in the Components of Preparedness (COP) Statements.

-Copies of these documents are provided to program directors and are available from the NMTCB office upon request.
+Copies of this document are provided to program directors and are available from the NMTCB office upon request.
 Applicants should review these documents carefully.

 Applicants can best prepare for the NMTCB examination by: